zeidlos/hamclock-docker/README.md

 If you're interested in advancing this, please use the usual workflow of forking and creating a pullrequest.

 ## Future Plans
+* Make it work on Raspbian as well.
 * Customize Hamclock configuration via config file and writing the eeprom file as detailed on the website>user contrib>5.
 * Customize target resolution in build process.

 Thanks to WB0OEW for his great ham radio tool!
 73